 Next time you’re in Dubai or if you’re from Dubai and haven’t visited these best restaurants, check them out, eat till you can’t, enjoy yourself and thanks us later.

-If you are visiting Dubai this year, also check out the Lego Festival, which will take place in this city in 2020!
+If you are visiting Dubai, also check out the top book cafes in Dubai!